marcushultman/stream-shell/README.md

 ### Process streams

 Any external process that runs dumps their output to a stream using their PID.

-Note that these streams doesn't use back-pressure, and hence snooping into that stream will only listen for values emitted after.
+**Note:** that these streams doesn't use back-pressure, hence when consuming that stream, only new values will be emitted.

+This is useful in order to listen in to backgrounded streams.
+A PID is always created for the last command in a pipeline, even for builtins and closures.

 ```
 > count_sheep.st